W-David-Porter/acim/src/workbook/part-i/13-a-meaningless-world-engenders-fear/index.md

 >⁷A meaningless world engenders fear because I think I am in competition with God.

 5. You may find it difficult to avoid resistance, in one form or another, to this concluding statement.
-²Whatever form such resistance may take, remind yourself that you are really afraid of such a thought because of the ‘vengeance’ of the ‘enemy’.
+²Whatever form such resistance may take, remind yourself that you are really afraid of such a thought because of the “vengeance’ of the “enemy’.
 ³You are not expected to believe the statement at this point, and will probably dismiss it as preposterous.
 ⁴Note carefully, however, any signs of overt or covert fear which it may arouse.